qubiit/NIFTY-50-Stock-Market-Data/README.md

 - low - lowest value of the stocks on that day
 - close - closing value of the stocks on that day
 - previous_close - previous day closing value of the stocks
-- volume - total traded volume
+- volume - total traded volume of the stocks on that day
-- turnover - total traded value
+- turnover - total traded value of the stocks on that day

 ### Update Frequency
 Since new stock market data is generated and made available every day, in order to have the latest and most useful information, the dataset will be updated once a month.